-How to claim income protection premiums on tax
+How to claim income protection premiums on your tax return

-- Step 1: Check the premiums you've already paid.
-If you pay monthly and only had your policy for a few months, be sure to just claim for those months.
+Step 1: Income protection premiums paid monthly vs annually.
+If you pay monthly and only had your policy for a few months, be sure to only claim for those months.
 When paying premiums a year in advance, you can claim the whole amount on your tax return.

-- Step 2: Ensure you receive a statement from your life insurance company detailing what amount is tax deductible.
-These are generally sent out in July and August and specify the premiums paid between 1/7/2017 and 30/6/2018.
-If you do not receive a statement, you should request one from your insurance company.
+Step 2: Ensure you receive a statement from your life insurance company detailing what amount is tax deductible.
+These statements generally specify the premiums paid between 1/7/2018 and 30/6/2019.
+If you have not receive a statement, you should request one from your insurance company.

-When can't you claim a tax deduction on your income protection premium?
+When can't you claim a tax deduction on your income protection premiums?

 - When you’ve taken out your income protection insurance through your super fund premiums are usually deducted from your super contributions.
-However, in the case of a self-managed super fund, the premiums may be deductible to the fund, and the savings passed onto you.
+However, in the case of a self-managed super fund (SMSF), the premiums may be deductible to the fund, and the savings passed onto you.